mojochao/manifestus/docs/README.md

 manifestus render --dry-run
 ```

-### Updating rendered manifests
+### Writing rendered manifests

-To update the rendered manifests for the cluster, run:
+To write the rendered manifests for the cluster, run:

 ```shell
 manifestus write